tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Slack out the [Deep Learning Installation Guide](../../14-Deep-Learning/Supplemental/deep_learning_installation_guide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.
 Students will need this installed before the next unit.

-* There are several misconceptions and myths about what can be achieved with a Robo Advisor, make sure students understand what a Robo Advisor is and invite them to think about the endless possibilities of this technology for FinTech.
+* There are several misconceptions and myths about what can be achieved with a Robo Advisor, make sure students understand what a Robo Advisor is, and invite them to think about the endless possibilities of this technology for FinTech.

 * Today's class may be challenging for students because they are going to deal with different AWS services, so be sure to get familiar with all the activities before class.

 * Amazon Lambda functions will be created and edited using the online code editor.
-This editor sometimes has issues or freezes up, so tell students to backup their code with a local Python script.
+This editor sometimes has issues or freezes up, so tell students to back up their code with a local Python script.

 * Testing Amazon Lambda functions could be tricky and frustrating, so have your TAs assisting students while they are coding and testing them.

 * **Important:** At the end of Today´s class, remember students to create a local copy of all their deployments on AWS, so they can delete them from the cloud to avoid additional charges.
-Also, remind students to be aware of AWS free tier and trials expiration date.
+Also, remind students to be aware of the AWS free tier and trial expiration date.

 ### Sample Class Video (Highly Recommended)

 * To watch an example class lecture, go here: [13.3 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=0f288da5-fe69-4899-b21d-aaf1013917e1) Note that this video may not reflect the most recent lesson plan.

 ### Slideshow and Time Tracker